-Cryptocurrencies are becoming increasingly popular among traders, investors and the general public.
+Cryptocurrencies are becoming increasingly popular among traders, investors, and the general public.
 Despite its popularity, the IRS has become increasingly frustrated by the underreporting of capital gains—particularly given the steep rise in crypto asset prices.
 In fact, the IRS testified in 2015 that only 802 Americans reported Bitcoin transactions!

-Over the past couple of years, the IRS has become increasingly aggressive in its enforcement of cryptocurrency taxes.
+With this Bitcoin tax guide or crypto tax guide, we advised to not commit a crypto tax fraud provided that over the past couple of years, the IRS has become increasingly aggressive in its enforcement of cryptocurrency taxes.
 The agency sent out warning letters to taxpayers suspected of owning cryptocurrencies warning them to fix discrepancies in their tax filings before it escalates the situation into a full inquiry or even a costly and time-consuming audit.

 In mid-2020, the IRS began soliciting expert contractors to help audit cryptocurrency-related tax returns.
 The agency appears to be interested in analyzing blockchain transactions in order to identify taxpayers and prove that they have generated taxable capital gains.
 These efforts could be a prelude to greater levels of enforcement in 2021 and beyond.